 The non-naturalist could simply deny the practicality requirement on moral judgement (this would be similar to the first reply to Mackie’s objection).
 This is considerably more controversial than denying the very strong link between motivation and moral judgement presupposed by Mackie’s objection, but may nonetheless be defensible.
 The idea would be that an agent can judge that she is morally required to do something and not be motivated accordingly without being guilty of any kind of irrationality.
 One might hold this on the grounds that the belief that one is morally required to do something does not commit one to the belief that there is conclusive reason to do it or on the grounds that the belief that there is conclusive reason for one to do something simply does not commit one to being motivated to do it on pain of irrationality.
 Unfortunately, a full discussion of the issues surrounding the truth of the practicality requirement on moral judgement goes beyond the present scope.
 For useful discussion, see Brink 1986, Foot 1972 and Smith 1994.

 Alternatively, the non-naturalist might maintain that the practicality requirement on motivation is a trifling semantic truth.
 The idea would be that to be fully rational in part just means doing what one believes to be right.
 However, this move differs from the second reply considered above in that it is a clear attempt to define a normative notion (rationality) in purely naturalistic terms.
 This last claim assumes we can give a naturalistic account of rationality, which is not obviously correct given non-naturalism about rightness, but neither is it obviously incorrect.
-In any event, such an analysis of rationality sits poorly with the non-naturalist's standard appeal to the Open Question Argument.
+In any event, such an analysis of rationality sits poorly with the non-naturalist’s standard appeal to the Open Question Argument.
 For if the Open Question Argument is sound for moral predicates like ‘morally required’ then one might have thought that analogous arguments would go through for ‘rational’ and ‘irrational’.
-After all, rationality is a normative notion and plausibly it is the idea of normativity that gives the Open Question Argument its force.
+After all, rationality is plausibly a normative notion and on some accounts (see above) it is the idea of normativity that gives the Open Question Argument its force.
 This is one reason the practicality requirement on moral judgement is especially a problem for non-naturalists, since naturalists are not committed to accepting the soundness of the Open Question Argument in the moral case.

 Non-naturalism has trouble explaining the necessary dependence of the moral facts on the natural facts.
 So long as our characterization of natural properties is broad enough to include both all of the mental properties and all of the properties that would figure in the best physical theory, it is very plausible to suppose that the moral supervenes on the natural in the following sense: there can be no moral difference between two situations or entire possible worlds without some natural difference but not vice-versa (there can be non-moral differences without moral differences).
 On some ways of understanding the natural properties, of course, it is unclear whether mental properties are natural ones and this is an important point.
 Perhaps mental properties elude scientific investigation but are real nonetheless.
 If we characterize the non-natural properties as ones that elude scientific investigation then mental properties will be non-natural ones.
 This is very important since it is not nearly so plausible that the moral supervenes on a set of facts that does not include the mental facts—as if the wrongness of an action could float independently of facts about pain, intentions and beliefs.
 For purposes of the present discussion I shall simply assume that the natural properties include the mental properties.